 What’s up guys?
 I’m here to shake things up a bit.
 Usually lacrosse blogs or editorials are written by your Bay Area or New England Prep School laxer who was split-dodging newborns in the hospital as soon as they cut the umbilical cord, or some journalist with a wikipedia page worth of lax knowledge.
-Well, I’m here to give my average Joe take on this up and coming sport, and what you can achieve in such a short time.
+Well, I’m here to give my average Joe take on this up and coming sport, and what you can achieve in such a short time as I started playing lax later a bit later than normal.
 This is my first blog on LaxAllStars, so please feel free to leave some criticism!

 First things first, I’m from a small town outside of Atlantic City, NJ, so until the Spring of my junior year of high school (’08), I had never picked up a lacrosse stick.
 My main thing was roller hockey, since we did not have many ice hockey rinks by us.
 Once I heard our high school was starting a new lacrosse team (Spring 2009), I decided to give it a shot.
 If I was gonna do this it was gonna be all or nothing.